nearform/the-fastify-workshop/deck.md

 class: branded

+# Step 10: Fastify autoload

+- [`fastify-autoload`](https://github.com/fastify/fastify-autoload) is a convenience plugin for Fastify that loads all plugins found in a directory and automatically configures routes matching the folder structure

+---

+class: branded

-# Step 4: Exercise 💻
+# Step 10: Exercise 💻

 - instead of registering the new plugin manually as we did for the existing routes in `index.js`, use `fastify-autoload`